Picnic at Hanging Rock

 The inciting incident occurs at 12 minutes when The girls arrive at Hanging Rock.
 The monolith looms ominously as they settle for their picnic.
 The rock itself becomes a presence—ancient, indifferent, calling.
 The normal world begins to dissolve..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to Miranda, Marion, and Irma remove their shoes and stockings and continue climbing into the rock face, crossing from civilization into the unknown.
+This shows the protagonist's commitment to Miranda, Marion, and Irma remove their shoes and stockings and continue climbing into the rock face, crossing from civilization into the unknown.
 Edith runs back screaming.
 Three girls and Miss McCraw vanish without trace.
 The ordinary world is shattered., moving from reaction to action.

 At 53 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat Michael discovers Irma alive on the rock, though she remembers nothing.
+Notably, this crucial beat Michael discovers Irma alive on the rock, though she remembers nothing.
 A false victory—one girl is saved, but the central mystery remains impenetrable.
 Irma's survival without memory only deepens the enigma.
 The rock keeps its secrets., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 79 minutes (74% through) represents the emotional nadir.
 Here, Sara is found dead, fallen (or thrown) from an upper floor of the college.
 The whiff of death—literal and unmistakable.
 The last vestige of innocence and hope dies.
-Mrs. Appleyard has destroyed what she sought to protect., illustrates the protagonist at their lowest point.
+Mrs. Appleyard has destroyed what she sought to protect., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 86 minutes initiates the final act resolution at 80% of the runtime.
 Mrs. Appleyard returns to Hanging Rock.
 The final capitulation to the mystery—she cannot live in a world whose order has been so completely shattered.
 The rock will claim one more victim., demonstrating the transformation achieved throughout the journey.